-Did you buy a new Chromebook?
-Congratulations.
-This little guide will help you make the most out of your new Chromebook, from the moment you open the lid.
+Congratulations on your new Chromebook.
+This getting started guide for beginners will help you make the most out of your new Chromebook.

 Here is what you will learn: